rhythmsection/MHB/README.md

 ===

-MyHipsterBoyfriend is a music recognition service that enables the user to record audio through their computer's microphone, which is then compared using interval matching to a self-seeded database of existing acoustic fingerprints to find the best match for that song.
+MyHipsterBoyfriend is a music recognition system that enables the user to record audio through their computer's microphone and compare it, using acoustic fingerprinting and interval matching, to a self-seeded database of existing acoustic fingerprints to find the best match for that song.

 Technology Stack: Python (Libraries: ffmpeg, numpy, scipy), Flask, SQLAlchemy, SQLite, JSON, JavaScript, Angular.js, WebRTC, Recorder.js, HTML, CSS